AppSecure-nrw/security-belts/orange/follow-security-by-design Principles.md

 ## Assessment

-- Show the principles you use and explain them.
+- Explain the different Security by Design Principles.
+Each member of the team shall explain at least one principle.
 - Show (in code) how you implemented the principles.

 ## Examples